yzhang37/655ImageMiniProject/README.md

 	use these commands to **download everything** and **start server directly** by the automated script:
 		`curl -o manager.zip https://codeload.github.com/yzhang37/655ImageMiniProject/legacy.zip/main`
 		`unzip manager.zip`
+		use `ls` to check the yzhang37-655ImageMiniProject folder name, and then
 		`cd ./yzhang37-655ImageMiniProject-edb461f`
 		`chmod +x ./oobe.sh`
 		`./oobe.sh`